Back to blog

 What your engineering team actually maintains

 Your engineering team writes connection files and skill files.
 Amodal handles the runtime, context management, multi-tenant isolation, streaming, audit, and model provider integration.
 When the model provider ships a new model, you change nothing.
-When Amodal improves the runtime (better compaction, faster streaming, new guardrail options), you get the improvement automatically.
+When Amodal improves the runtime, you get the improvement automatically.
 Your team stays focused on your product.

 Case studies: three SaaS verticals